Skip to footer content

 USING IRONXL

-Export to Excel from GridView in ASP .NET C#: A Clean C# Solution
+How to Export to Excel from GridView in C# Using IronXL

-Exporting GridView data to a genuine Excel file is a common requirement in ASP.NET web applications.
-Traditional approaches using HtmlTextWriter and StringWriter create fake Excel files that trigger browser warnings and format errors.
-In this article, we'll demonstrate how to export GridView data to properly formatted Excel files using IronXL, eliminating the headaches developers face with legacy methods.
+Exporting GridView data to a genuine Excel file is one of the most common requirements in ASP.NET web applications.
+Traditional approaches using HtmlTextWriter and StringWriter create fake Excel files that trigger browser warnings and format errors when users try to open them.
+This guide shows you how to export GridView data to properly formatted .xlsx files using IronXL -- eliminating the headaches developers face with legacy methods.

 Why Does the Traditional GridView Export Approach Cause Problems?

-The classic method to export to Excel from GridView in ASP .NET C# involves rendering HTML and setting Response headers with Content-Disposition attachment filename values.
+The classic method to export to Excel from GridView in ASP.NET C# involves rendering HTML and setting Response headers with Content-Disposition attachment filename values.
 This approach requires overriding public override void VerifyRenderingInServerForm to avoid runtime errors.
-The resulting file isn't a true Excel file—it's HTML masquerading with an .xls extension, causing Excel to display warning messages when users open it.
+The resulting file is not a true Excel file -- it is HTML masquerading with an .xls extension, causing Excel to display warning messages when users open it.

 Install-Package IronXL.Excel

-Create your Default.aspx page with a GridView control and export data button:
+Create your Default.aspx page with a GridView control and an export button.
+The markup is standard Web Forms:

 <%@ Page Language="C#" AutoEventWireup="true" CodeBehind="Default.aspx.cs" Inherits="GridViewExportTest.Default" %>